Moon-deity/ChatBot/README.md

 - Express Backend

 ### How to build:
-- create a file name `.env` and write api as
+- create a file name `.env` in backend directory and write API as
 ```
 API = "your_api_goes_here"
 ```